-If you would like to make an account adjustment, this tool can be accessed by navigating to the Billing Audit app.
+To make an account adjustment, start by opening to the Billing Audit App.

-Click on the “Billing – General Account tab.”
-Click on “Add One or Add Many” in the upper right-hand corner, depending on how many entities at your firm are responsible for either receiving or paying this adjustment to the client.
+Then click on the “Billing – General Account” tab and then choose between “Add One or Add Many” in the upper right-hand corner.
+Your choice will depend on how many entities at your firm are responsible for either receiving or paying this adjustment to the client.
 For example, if your RIA is the only entity in the payout for this adjustment, click on “Add One.”
 If there are multiple entities in the payout for this adjustment such as your RIA, Yourself, and a Subadvisor, click on “Add Many.”